Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy,

-Guillermo del Toro’s first movie made with a major American studio is a solid effort that is unfairly underrated.
+Guillermo del Toro’s first movie made with a major American studio is a solid effort that is severely underrated.

-Mimic is a stylish, gorgeous, precursor of del Toro’s trademark themes and directing style.
+Mimic is a stylish, gorgeous precursor of del Toro’s trademark themes and directing style.
 It’s one of my favorite sci-fi horror movies, and that is high praise coming from someone who, with only a few exceptions, is not a horror movie fan.
 For me, it’s about the story, and this is a good one.
-All the usual horror movie tropes are on full display in this one: dark, poorly-lit environments are in abundance, and with the addition of gigantic creepy bugs, it all adds up to a film that achieves its goals.
+All the usual horror movie tropes are on full display here: dark, poorly-lit environments are in abundance, and the addition of gigantic creepy bugs that rivals the xenomorphs from that other sci-fi horror franchise; this mix all adds up to a film that achieves its goals.

 Here’s a brief synopsis: The story begins with a grim scene of children in a crowded hospital ward, sick and dying from an ailment called “Stickler’s Disease.”
-Its discovered cockroaches are spreading the deadly illness.
-In response entomologist Susan Tyler (Mira Sorvino) uses genetic engineering to create what her colleague and husband Peter Mann (Jeremy Northam) and she called the Judas Breed.
+It discovered cockroaches are spreading the deadly illness.
+In response, entomologist Susan Tyler (Mira Sorvino) uses genetic engineering to create what her colleague and husband Peter Mann (Jeremy Northam) called the Judas Breed.
 They are a giant insect looking like a cross between a termite and a praying mantis that releases an enzyme that kills off the disease-carrying roaches by speeding up their metabolism.
 The Judas breed works spectacularly, and the crisis gets quickly abated.
-The released population was all-female and designed with a lifespan of only a few months so that it would only last one generation.
+The released population was all-female and designed with a lifespan of only a few months to only last one generation.

 As she examines her purchase, an adult version of the now evolved insects pays Susan a stealthy visit and rescues the specimen.
 It turns out the insect is an infant version of the engineered Judas Bug species.
-As more gets revealed about them, we learn they have evolved into a giant version of their former selves that have developed an ingenious natural means of survival that camouflages their appearance, which, from a distance, gives them an almost human-like appearance.
-Along with their ability to fly, this makes them a dangerous species that could ultimately compete with humanity for the top spot on the food chain.
+As more gets revealed about them, we learn they have evolved into a giant version of their former selves that have developed a near-human intelligence along with an ingenious natural means of survival that camouflages their appearance, which, from a distance, gives them an almost human-like appearance.
+Along with their ability to fly, this makes them a dangerous species that could ultimately compete with humanity for the food chain’s top spot.

-More characters are introduced in the form of a policeman friend of Susan’s husband (Josh Brolin as Josh), and an old subway cop (Charles S. Dutton as Officer Leonard Norton) with a good working knowledge of the aging system of tunnels beneath the city.
+More characters get introduced in the form of a policeman friend of Susan’s husband (Josh Brolin as Josh) and an old subway cop (Charles S. Dutton as Officer Leonard Norton) with a good working knowledge of the aging system of tunnels beneath the city.
 Both join the search.